mouadbajjouk/HahnCargo/README.md

 Implement logic to handle the purchase of new transporters when relevant, based on current coin balance and transportation needs.

+Implement logic to assign new incoming orders to transporters if they have been idle for some time.
 ### 3. Code Refactoring

 - Fix existing TODOs in the codebase.